Best Hair Straighteners and Flat Irons for Every Budget

 The key to creating that super-smooth, super-sleek straight hair is – surprise, surprise - a great hair straightener.
 But finding a good-quality flat iron that doesn’t damage your hair and that is budget-friendly is much easier said than done.
 The sheer number of options – ceramic, titanium, tourmaline, ionic, wet-to-dry, and so much more – is overwhelming to say the least.

 To help simplify the shopping experience for you, we rounded up some of the best hair straighteners based on every hair type and budget.
-Some of these options are perfect for fine and thin hair, others are ideal for thick and curly hair, while some are suitable for all hair types.
+Some of these options are perfect for fine and thin hair, others are ideal for curly and thick hair, while some are suitable for all hair types.
 Certain models are also versatile and can help you create both straight and curly or wavy hairstyles in a matter of minutes.
 So, whether you’re looking for an affordable flat iron for occasional hair straightening or the cream of the crop that will give you that salon-like look, keep on reading.

 The Best Hair Straightener